APPLS: Evaluating Evaluation Metrics for Plain Language Summarization: Abstract

 \section{Abstract}

 While there has been significant development of models for Plain Language Summarization (PLS), evaluation remains a challenge.
-PLS lacks a dedicated assessment metric, and the suitability of text generation evaluation metrics is unclear due to the unique transformations involved (e.g., adding background explanations, removing specialized terminology).
-To address these concerns, our study presents a granular meta-evaluation testbed, \testbed, designed to evaluate metrics for PLS.
-We define a set of perturbations along four criteria inspired by previous work that a PLS metric should capture: informativeness, simplification, coherence, and faithfulness.
-An analysis of metrics using our testbed reveals that current metrics fail to capture simplification consistently.
-In response, we introduce \plainscore, a new metric designed to assess text simplification in PLS; the metric is calculated as the normalized perplexity difference between an in-domain and out-of-domain language model.
-We demonstrate \plainscore's correlation with fine-grained variations in simplification and validate its sensitivity across 4 text simplification datasets.
-This work contributes the first meta-evaluation testbed for PLS and a comprehensive evaluation of existing metrics.\footnote{The \testbed testbed and \plainscore is available at \href{https://github.com/LinguisticAnomalies/APPLS}{https://github.com/LinguisticAnomalies/APPLS}.}
+PLS lacks a dedicated assessment metric, and the suitability of text generation evaluation metrics is unclear due to the unique transformations involved (e.g., adding background explanations, removing jargon).
+To address these questions, our study introduces a granular meta-evaluation testbed, \testbed, designed to evaluate metrics for PLS.
+We identify four PLS criteria from previous work---informativeness, simplification, coherence, and faithfulness---and define a set of perturbations corresponding to these criteria that sensitive metrics should be able to detect.
+We apply these perturbations to the texts of two PLS datasets to create our testbed.
+Using \testbed, we assess performance of 14 metrics, including automated scores, lexical features, and LLM prompt-based evaluations.
+Our analysis reveals that while some current metrics show sensitivity to specific criteria, no single method captures all four criteria simultaneously.
+We therefore recommend a suite of automated metrics be used to capture PLS quality along all relevant criteria.
+This work contributes the first meta-evaluation testbed for PLS and a comprehensive evaluation of existing metrics.\footnote{\testbed and our evaluation code can be found at \href{https://github.com/LinguisticAnomalies/APPLS}{https://github.com/LinguisticAnomalies/APPLS}.}